Middle Years Festival

 • Performing Groups are eligible to attend performances on any day.
 There is no extra cost.

 • When registering as an Observing Group, please check the appropriate boxes to indicate your preference.
+Preference is not guaranteed.

 • There is no cost to attend the Middle Years Festival for School Observing Groups.